brown-band/website/pages/scripts/1967-1968/fall/cornell.md

 date: 1967-11-11
 ---

 Ladies and Gentlemen.
 Farmers and Alumni, presenting the infamous Brown University Marching Band.
-Don Kent, President; Frank Marinaccio, Director; Don Herron and Ken Pasternak, Grange Representatives; And Your Voice of the Band, Paui Payton.
+Don Kent, President; Frank Marinaccio, Director; Don Herron and Ken Pasternak, Grange Representatives; And Your Voice of the Band, Paul Payton.

 :sd[The Band forms an ear on the field.]